 Has A Golfer Ever Won All The Majors In The Year?

 In men’s professional golf, four major tournaments take place each year.
-They are The Masters, the PGA Championship, the U.S. Open, and the British Open.
+They are the Masters, the PGA Championship, the U.S. Open, and the British Open.
 Meanwhile, in women’s professional golf, there are five majors.
-These are The Chevron Championship, the U.S. Women’s Open, the Women’s PGA Championship, The Evian Championship, and the Women’s British Open.
-Both men’s and women’s professionals compete at these special tournaments each year, yet nobody has ever managed to win all four/five in the same year.
+These are the Chevron Championship, the U.S. Women’s Open, the Women’s PGA Championship, the Evian Championship, and the Women’s British Open.
+Both men’s and women’s professionals compete at these special tournaments each year, but nobody has ever managed to win all four or five Majors in the same year.